deephyper/deephyper/README.md

 # Citing DeepHyper

-If you are referencing DeepHyper in a publication, please cite the following paper:
+If you are referencing DeepHyper in a publication, please cite the following papers:

  * P. Balaprakash, M. Salim, T. Uram, V. Vishwanath, and S. M. Wild. **DeepHyper: Asynchronous Hyperparameter Search for Deep Neural Networks**.
     In 25th IEEE International Conference on High Performance Computing, Data, and Analytics.
 IEEE, 2018.